askthecode/documentation/docs/features/files/file-deletion.md

 1. **Select the Repository and Branch**: Begin by specifying the GitHub repository URL where the file will be deleted.
 Ensure you're working on the correct branch to avoid unintended deletions.

+!!!info Caution
+Deleting files directly in the default branch is not prohibited but can is highly discouraged.
+For a safer development process, it's **highly recommended** to perform changes in a new branch.
+Creating a new branch for your edits isolates changes, simplifies review, and reduces the risk of unintentionally affecting the project's stability.
+Please, consider using a dedicated branch for any updates or modifications.
+!!!

 2. **Identify the File to Delete**: Provide the path and name of the file you wish to remove.
 Accuracy is crucial to prevent the deletion of the wrong file.

 3. **Confirm File Deletion**: Before proceeding, AskTheCode GPT will confirm the file deletion request to ensure it is intentional and correct.
 This step is crucial for avoiding accidental loss of important files.